-Like Tinder, the app is based on users swiping right (for yes) or left (for no) as they see profiles and potential matches in their area, but with one key difference: After two heterosexual people match on Bumble, the woman has to message the man first.
+What is Bumble?
+Often known as the feminist dating app, Bumble is one of today’s most popular online dating platforms.
+Similarly to Tinder, the app is based on users swiping right (for yes) or left (for no) as they see profiles and potential matches in their area, but with one key difference: After two heterosexual people match on Bumble, the woman has to message the man first.

-Women control the conversation.
+Women control the conversation

 Matches only last 24 hours, which means that if no move is made within that window, the match expires.
-However, guys can choose to extend a match for an additional 24 hours if they pay more.
+However, guys can choose to extend a match for an additional 24 hours through a paid subscription.
 This was added as a way to result in less ghosting once a conversation has begun.

-It’s free but has paid features that are extra.
+It’s free but has paid features that are extra

-It’s not just for heterosexual couples.
+It’s not just for heterosexual couples

-Though the app was originally created to break through the traditional heteronormative dating rules, the app no longer requires you to define your sexuality—you simply click that you’re interested in men, women, or both and the app will provide you with profiles accordingly.
+Though Bumble was originally created to break through the traditional heteronormative dating rules, the app no longer requires you to define your sexuality.
+You simply click that you’re interested in men, women, or both, and the app will provide you with profiles accordingly.

-They have extra verification features.
+They have extra verification features